ErwinZhou/ErwinZhou/README.md

 - ✨ Welcome, my friend
 - 🌱 I'm an upcoming graduate student of the Master of Science in Information Networking program at Carnegie Mellon University.
-- 🔭 I previously graduated from Nankai University with a Bachelor of Engineering in Information Security and once worked at the [BNRist](https://www.bnrist.tsinghua.edu.cn/bnristen/) at Tsinghua University.
+- 🔭 I previously graduated from Nankai University with a Bachelor of Engineering in Information Security and once worked at the [BNRist](https://www.bnrist.tsinghua.edu.cn/bnristen/) from Tsinghua University.
 - 💞️ I'm also a big fan of films and TV series, hoping to write a movie script by myself one day.

 <div align="center">